ver228/tierpsy-tracker/docs/INSTALLATION.md

 #### Troubleshooting
 - Make sure you have an up-to-date version of conda.
 To update conda, `conda update -n base -c defaults conda`.
 We tested on `conda 4.8.2`.
 - Try the alternative command `conda env create -f tierpsy_windows_conda4_5_11.yml`
 - `pip install -e .` has been known to fail with an error stating that `command 'cl.exe' failed: No such file or directory`.
-We are actively working on a solution for this, and we're also working towards upgrading our code so that we can discard the dependencies that are causing this problem.
-Do let us know if you're having this problem despite trying the other two troubleshooting tips.
+See the [Known Issues](ISSUES.md) for a solution.

 ### Linux
 - Open a shell and type: